 He travelled to Paris, London, and the G20 summit in India, meeting world leaders.
 In 2024, appointing his son-in-law, Oyetunde Ojo, caused nepotism accusations.
 He restored Nigeria’s old anthem and declared emergency rule in Rivers State, which many said was unconstitutional.

-In 2025, coup plots were uncovered, arrests were made, and military leaders were changed.
+In 2025, authorities uncovered coup plots, arrested suspects, and replaced several military leaders.
 Tinubu rejected accusations from US President Donald Trump and approved regional and US military actions against Islamic State targets in Nigeria.

 His Beliefs

 Tinubu believes in progressive ideas, fairness, justice, freedom, and helping people through government action.
-His economic ideas are called Tinubunomics and are meant to be different from past governments.
+He calls his economic ideas Tinubunomics and intends them to differ from those of previous governments.
 He wrote about these ideas in a book with Brian Browne.

 His Image and Controversies

 Tinubu has faced many allegations, including a 1993 US case where he lost 460,000 dollars in a settlement.
 He denies wrongdoing.
-Other investigations were later dropped or left unresolved.
+Investigators discontinued several other cases without further action.

 His Personal Life

-Bola Tinubu is married to Oluremi Tinubu, usually called Remi.
-They have been married since 1987.
+Bola Tinubu married Oluremi Tinubu (Remi) in 1987, and they remain married.
 Remi Tinubu is the First Lady of Nigeria and was also the First Lady of Lagos State when her husband was governor.
 She is both a politician and a pastor.
 For many years, she was a senator representing Lagos Central.
 She is a Christian, while Bola Tinubu is a Muslim.

 Bola Tinubu has six children in total.
 Three of them are with his wife, Remi, and three were born before he married her.
 One of his children has died, so five are still alive.